d8corp/watch-state/README.md

 You can immediately execute a reactive effect with `callEvent`.

+`callEvent` batches all state updates inside the callback and triggers watchers only once at the end.

 ```ts
 const a = new State(0)
 const b = new State(0)